 Overnight Blueberry French Toast Casserole

-This delicious breakfast casserole is the combination of a crumbly top blueberry muffin + french toast and it is SO.
-GOOD.
-Y’ALL.
-In fact, it’s my new favorite and I’m making it for our family Christmas morning!
-Mainly because I can make everything ahead of time -- which I love! :) Oh, and did I mention that this makes a TON of food?!
-You can literally feed a crowd & that’s essential around Christmas! 🎄
+This delicious breakfast casserole is the combination of a crumbly top blueberry muffin + french toast and it is so good y’all.
+In fact, it’s a family favorite that I make for Christmas morning every year!
+Mainly because I can make everything ahead of time -- which I love.
+Oh, and did I mention that this makes a ton of food?
+You can feed a crowd with this delicious dish, and that’s essential around Christmas.

 1. Brioche-style bread - don't feel like you have to get a fancy loaf of brioche bread baked fresh from a bakery!
 I actually got mine from Walmart here.
 The key is you want a sweet bread that is very light and fluffy because it will soak up the custard beautifully!
 If you can't find brioche-style bread feel free to substitute it with Hawaiian bread -- they are very similar for the purposes of this recipe! 🍞